electron/electron/docs/api/browser-window.md

     Default is `false`.
   * `type` String - The type of window, default is normal window.
 See more about this below.
   * `titleBarStyle` String - The style of window title bar.
+Default is `default`.
 Possible values are:
-    * `default` or not specified, results in the standard gray opaque Mac title bar.
+    * `default` - Results in the standard gray opaque Mac title bar.
-    * `hidden` results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls ("traffic lights") in the top left.
+    * `hidden` - Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls ("traffic lights") in the top left.
-    * `hidden-inset` results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
+    * `hidden-inset` - Results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
   * `thickFrame` Boolean - Use `WS_THICKFRAME` style for frameless windows on Windows, which adds standard window frame.
 Setting it to `false` will remove